Sebastian Payne

 Sebastian Early Anthony Payne (born 2 July 1989) is a British journalist and former think tank director.
-He began his career with stints at The Daily Telegraph and The Spectator, before joining the Financial Times in 2016, where he eventually rose to become the paper's Whitehall correspondent.
+He has formerly reported for The Daily Telegraph and The Spectator, before joining the Financial Times in 2016, where he become the paper's Whitehall correspondent.
 In 2022, he left the paper to become director of the think tank Onward.
 He left the think tank and joined The Times as a writer and columnist at the end of 2024.

 Early life

 Payne was born on 2 July 1989, in Gateshead, England.
 He attended St Thomas More Catholic School, Blaydon, and later the private day school Dame Allan's School for sixth form, where he began studying politics.
 At Durham University, he studied computer science.
 He was media editor of the student newspaper Palatinate, and manager of Purple Radio, a student radio station where he also presented a show.
 During his tenure as manager, Purple Radio received a fine from PRS for Music for not paying any fees for playing music on the station for five years.
 He graduated from the university's Van Mildert College in 2010 with a Bachelor of Science.

 After graduation, Payne completed an internship on the media desk of The Guardian.
 He obtained a Master of Arts in investigative journalism from City, University of London in 2011.